 Conclusion

 Here is the conclusion, logistics is more than just transporting goods.
-It is a thread that connects the whole supply chain of an eCommerce business.
+The main objective of logistics management is to connect the whole supply chain of an eCommerce business.
 Therefore, you will need robust logistics management as your business grows and caters to a large audience.
 You’ll need lots of planning, analyzing, and selecting the right logistics partner at the backend.

-To bring expertise, you can also take use of logistics aggregators like NimbusPost.
+To bring expertise, you can also make use of logistics aggregators like NimbusPost.
 Their technology-driven platform provides a comprehensive logistics solution to eCommerce businesses like yours.